-We made a road trip to Western Madeira.
-The west is a dramatic area with high sea cliffs and terraced banana plantations on mountainsides.
+This post will show you a road trip to Western Madeira along good Madeira roads and through many tunnels.
+Madeira’s west is very much worth visiting.
+It’s a dramatic area with high sea cliffs and terraced banana plantations on mountainsides.

-Western Madeira is a less touristic area since it has always been hard to reach, until the Via Rapida with all its tunnels was built.
+West Madeira is a less touristic area and has always been hard to reach – until the new Via Rapida motorway with all its tunnels were built.

-We however took the smaller roads, first to Camara de Lobos and Cabo Girao.
-We made Calheta the base for our road trip to Western Madeira.
-From there we went to Ponta do Pargo in the far west and Porto Moniz in the far north.
+We used the new tunnel road but also took smaller byways, first heading to Camara de Lobos and Cabo Girao.
+We made Calheta the base for our West Madeira road trip which was a good idea.
+From Calheta we went on to Ponta do Pargo in the far west and Porto Moniz in the far north.

-We took the old coastal road from Funchal and followed the coast all around the western part of the island.
-Half way along the north coast we took the Encumeada tunnel road down to Ribeira Brava where my Google map route search ends.
+We took the old coastal road from Funchal and then followed the coast all around the western part of the flower island.
+We also saw half of the north coast, returning south straight though the island using the new Encumeada tunnel.

-From Ribeira Brava we returned to our base Calheta but this is also the straightest road to Funchal from the north.
-But if time allows, take the old Encumeada pass road in stead of the tunnels and you can see even more.
+From Ribeira Brava in the south we once more returned to our base Calheta but the Encumeada tunnel also is the straightest road back to Funchal from Madeira’s north.
+Yet, if your time allows, you can also take the old Encumeada pass road in stead of the tunnel – and you will see even more of the island.

-We spent a few days on this trip, driving slowly and walking in between.
-But if needed you can make it as a day trip from Funchal as well.
+We spent a few days on this trip, driving slowly, stopping a lot and walking in between.
+But you can make this trip as a day trip from Funchal as well.

-Our first stop was at Camara de Lobos, just a short drive from Funchal.
+So our first stop was Camara de Lobos which is just a short drive from Funchal.

 Camara de Lobos